Hezbollah fires about 250 rockets and other projectiles into Israel in heaviest barrage in weeks

 One year since the only hostage-release deal

-With talks for a cease-fire and hostage release deal in Gaza stalled, freed hostages and families of those still held marked a year since the only hostage-release deal in that war.
+With talks for a cease-fire and hostage release deal in Gaza stalled, freed hostages and families of those held marked a year since the war's only hostage-release deal.

-“For a full year, we have been waiting for another deal to bring everyone back," said Yifat Zailer, cousin of Shiri Bibas, who is still captive along with her husband and two young sons.
-“It’s hard to hold on to hope, certainly after so long and as another winter is about to begin.”
+“It’s hard to hold on to hope, certainly after so long and as another winter is about to begin," said Yifat Zailer, cousin of Shiri Bibas, who is held along with her husband and two young sons.

-Around 100 hostages are still inside Gaza, with at least a third believed to be dead.
+Around 100 hostages are still in Gaza, at least a third believed to be dead.
 Most of the rest of the 250 who were abducted in the Oct.
-7, 2023, Hamas attack were released in last year's brief cease-fire.
+7, 2023, Hamas attack were released in last year's cease-fire.

 Goldenberg reported from Tel Aviv, Israel.